chasingrelativity/chasingrelativity.github.io/_posts/2017-07-12-what-stars-and-planets-visible.md

 Sirius is the brightest star in our skies, so it's not surprising that it will be making an appearance during the eclipse.

-Regulus is the brightest star in the Le constellation and will be close to the left of eclipsed Sun.
+Regulus is the brightest star in the Leo constellation and will be close to the left of eclipsed Sun.

-It is possible that you will see some more stars in the sky but Sirius and Regulus stand out.
+It is possible that you will see some more stars in the sky but Sirius and Regulus will really stand out.

 ## Why would I look at anything other than the corona?

 Good point!
 Don't get distracted from the main event but you might want to look around too for a few moments.

-But after the anticipation you will be forgiven for only having your eyes on the main prize!
+But after the anticipation, you will be forgiven for only having your eyes on the main prize!

 Useful links: